-How to sanitize a washing machine
+How to sanitize a washing machine: germ-free laundry starts here (with expert tips)

 Person using a green microfiber cloth to clean the inside of a washing machine door.